msdarthella/design-tech-lab/notes/what-this-repo-is-for.md

 - How reusable templates can improve campaign consistency
 - How accessibility and brand standards can work together
 - How designers can better understand front-end implementation
-- How tools like GitHub, Tailwind CSS, and documentation workflows can support design work
+- How tools like GitHub and documentation workflows can support design work

 ## How I plan to use it